-- 1. Obtain written authorization from the Department Chair before the Child begins his or her assignment in the laboratory in accordance with locationspecific rules and procedures described above.
+- 1. Obtain written authorization from the Department Chair before the Child begins his or her assignment in the laboratory in accordance with location-specific rules and procedures described above.
 Such authorization must be forwarded to the relevant Dean and the Director of Environmental Health and Safety. - 2.
-Obtain fully executed and appropriate forms attached hereto as Exhibits A and B (e.g. general information and waiver of liability, assumption of risk and indemnity agreement) from a parent or guardian.
-Such waivers must be forwarded to the relevant Dean and the Director of Environmental Health and Safety. - 3.
-Provide the child general and laboratory-specific safety training.
+Obtain fully executed attached forms Attachment A and Attachment B (i.e. general information and waiver of liability, assumption of risk and indemnity agreement) from a parent or guardian.
+Such waivers must be forwarded to the relevant Dean and the Director of Environmental Health and Safety.

+- 3. Provide the child general and laboratory-specific safety training.
 This training must occur before the child begins to work in the laboratory.
 The training must include an explanation of the Hazards specific to the laboratory, equipment, and the materials that the child might handle.
-Provide documentation of training to the relevant Dean and the Director of Environmental Health and Safety.

-4. Review with the child all applicable emergency procedures with the minor, including a review of the emergency equipment and its locations.
+Provide documentation of training to the relevant Dean and the Director of Environmental Health and Safety. - 4.
+Review with the child all applicable emergency procedures with the minor, including a review of the emergency equipment and its locations.
 Such equipment includes, but is not limited to telephone and emergency phone numbers, first aid kits, eye wash and emergency shower, fire alarm pole stations and fire extinguishers, building exits, and outside assembly locations in case of a building evacuation.
 Provide documentation of training to the relevant Dean and the Director of Environmental Health and Safety.

-Approved: 2/24/15
+Approved: Provost, 2/24/15